cdapio/coopr/coopr-docs/docs/source/installation/packages.rst

 Hardware Requirements
 ---------------------
-Systems hosting the Coopr components must meet these hardware specifications, in addition to having CPUs with a minimum speed of 2 GHz
+Systems hosting the Coopr components must meet these hardware specifications, in addition to having CPUs with a minimum speed of 2 GHz:

 .. list-table::
    :widths: 25 25 50